-- Place all rubbish in the bin provided.
+Place all rubbish in the bin provided.

-- Dogs are not permitted in the Centre.
+> - Dogs or any other pets are not permitted in the Centre.

-- A $20 charge will be made to replace any lost or damaged Access Cards.
+> - A $20 charge will be made to replace any lost or damaged Access Cards.

-- Access cards remain the property of Trentham Sports Centre Trust.
+> - Access cards remain the property of Trentham Sports Centre Trust.

-- When no longer required please return access cards to the Trust.
+> - When no longer required please return access cards to the Trust.
 Cards can be left in the box on the table beside the viewing area or contact Trevor Hammond to arrange for the card to be returned.

-- All costs incurred in the recovery of overdue funds, including but not limited to debt recovery collection costs up to 40.35%, late payment penalties and legal fees may also be added to the balance of monies owing.
+> - All costs incurred in the recovery of overdue funds, including but not limited to debt recovery collection costs up to 40.35%, late payment penalties and legal fees may also be added to the balance of monies owing.